POLE DANCING

 Be very clear about your own spotting limitations and never exceed them.
 If you are unsure about how to spot a student in a particular move, do not do it.
 Always be aware of yourself, your students and their safety.

 Remember sometimes spotting is more about supporting your student mentally than physically.
 Just knowing you are there can often really help.
-Your confidence and knowledge will instill confidence in your student.
+Your confidence and knowledge will instill confidence in your students.

 Safety when spotting is as much about the safety of the spotter as the student.
 It is a good idea to practice spotting with another experienced instructor as a rehearsal of the skill required.
 This way you can get used to the timing of the move and how best to spot the moves you are going to teach.
 It is useful to practice communicating whilst spotting so you can feel competent and focused when it is time to carry out the technique with a student.